 - Complete an AHA-BLS Provider CPR course taught during the first semester of the program.

 - Be responsible for their own transportation to the college campus and clinical agencies.

 A Medical Laboratory Technology student must maintain a grade of "C" in all MLT, mathematics, and science courses to progress in the program.

 A student may be considered for readmission to a specific health science program one time only.
 This applies to courses in any respective health science program, whether at MDCC or at another institution.
-The only exception may be: a student who has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.
+The only exception may be: a student who had a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.
 If an applicant has ever attended another health science program a letter of good standing from their former school’s program must be sent following MDCC’s program application instructions.
 A letter of good standing indicates that the student is eligible for immediate readmission into the former program of study.

-At the direction of the Dean of Health Sciences with the recommendation of the Admission Committee, a student requesting readmission to a health science program may be required to take a challenge exam to assess placement.
-It may be necessary for the applicant to repeat courses.
+At the discretion of the Dean of Health Sciences, with the recommendation of the Admission Committee, a student requesting readmission to a Health Science program may be required to take a challenge exam to assess placement.
+Per program policy, it may be necessary for the applicant to repeat courses.

 For further information, contact

 Janet Cooper, MLT Director